QuickPay/ios-sdk/README.md

 # QuickPay SDK

-QuickPay SDK wraps the [QuickPay API](https://learn.quickpay.net/tech-talk/api/services/#services "QuickPay API") and provides the necessary functionality to add native payments to your app.
+The QuickPay SDK wraps the [QuickPay API](https://learn.quickpay.net/tech-talk/api/services/#services "QuickPay API") and provides the necessary functionality to add native payments to your app.

 ## Installation

-You can install the QuickPay SDK either by downloading it directly from the GitHub repo or by using CocoaPods.
+You can install the QuickPay SDK either by downloading it directly from our GitHub repo or by using CocoaPods.
 If you want to use CocoaPods you can copy the example Podfile below.

 ```ruby
 platform :ios, '11.0'